Minimum Tank Size: 55 Gallons (75 Gallons recommended)

 When a goldfish develops bloat, they will swell up, and generally just flop around on the bottom of the tank.
 Most cases of bloat can be cured with shelled peas, which will clear out the “blockage” causing the bloat.
 But it’s obviously best to ensure that the goldfish never develop bloat in the first place.

 This can be done by providing comet goldfish with a wide variety of vegetables and Spirulina based flakes or pellets.
 Their favorite vegetables are shelled peas, cucumber, zucchini medallions and brocoli.
 They will also eat many types of aquatic plant clippings taken from other healthy tanks, so they can be a good way to dispose of excess plants.
-I personally feed my goldfish New Life Goldfish Sinking Pellet Food, which in my opinion, is one of the best prepared foods on the market.
+I personally feed my goldfish Hikari Goldfish Gold, which in my opinion, is one of the best prepared foods on the market.

 Breeding comet goldfish in the home aquarium is difficult and should generally only be done in outdoor ponds.
 If you do plan on breeding them in an aquarium, then a separate tank must be set up to separate the parents from the eggs.